 Law at James Cook University produces multi-skilled, versatile and ethical graduates.
 Our aim is that graduates will have developed the knowledge, skills and attributes necessary to take their place in their chosen career path.
 Our degrees prepare people for the practice of law and also for work within, and service to, a broad range of sectors, including Government, corporate, social change, law enforcement and community wellbeing.
 We seek to do that by imparting a strong appreciation both of the rule of law and role of law in its social, economic, environmental and political contexts.

-JCU Law graduates benefit from a practical approach and are valued by the profession throughout northern Queensland.
-JCU also offers a Graduate Bachelor of Laws program for existing degree holders who wish to gain a legal qualification.
+JCU Law graduates benefit from a practical approach and are valued by the profession throughout Northern Queensland.

 Combined degrees can provide students with a broader understanding of legal principles and the place of law in society.
 The combined degrees are strongly supported by the profession.
 They can also open up employment opportunities in specialist areas.
 The undergraduate law and joint-LLB degrees are all accredited for admission purposes in Queensland and Law at JCU has been approved by the Queensland Law Society as an assessing authority for the purpose of assessing the overseas qualifications of applicants seeking admission to practice in Queensland.
 JCU also offers a range of specialist commercial and environmental law subjects for students enrolled in the Bachelor of Business, Bachelor of Commerce, Bachelor of Environmental Engineering and Bachelor of Science degrees (subjects that are also taken as electives by students enrolled in a range of other degrees offered by the university).